Data Protection aims to protect an individual’s right to privacy in regard to the processing of their personal data by those who control it.

 In undertaking the business of DkIT, we all create, gather, store and process large amounts of data on a variety of data subjects such as on students (both potential, current and former), staff, third parties and members of the public.
 Our use of personal data ranges from CCTV footage, financial transactions with commerical customers through to the processing a student's details throughout their journey from application through to graduation.

-The DP Office also operates an open door policy with regard to assisting staff on matters relating to Data Protection and their application of the various guidelines.
-Guidelines and further information on Data Protection for staff is also contained on this webpage.
+The Data Protection Office also operates an open door policy with regard to assisting staff on matters relating to Data Protection and their application of the various guidelines.
+Guidelines, policies and procedures on Data Protection for staff are located here.